jenkinsci/job-dsl-plugin/docs/Job-reference.md

 `excludedRegions`, `includedRegions`, `excludedUsers` and `excludedCommitMessages` can be called multiple times to exclude or include more patterns or users.

+Version 2.0 or later of the Subversion Plugin is required to use the `credentials` method.
+The parameter can either be the credentials` description or its UUID.

 ```groovy
 // checkout a project into the workspace directory